235 Interesting and historical facts about England.

-Please help us to build the ultimate England facts database by adding any interesting facts using the form below or posting them in the forum.
+Welcome to the England Facts Database.
 As the database grows, we will be organising the England facts into categories such as general facts, village facts, royal facts, spooky facts, and more! and also allowing you to sort facts by county, date added, and so on.

 The Cotswold town of Painswick was featured on BBC televisions "The Casual Vacancy" by J.K.Rowling.

 The historic wool town of Painswick, in the Gloucestershire Cotswolds is home to the oldest bowling green in England.

 The first mention of the White Cliffs of Dover was by Julius Caesar when he came over with two legions of soldiers, describing how it was unsuitable for landing there, and witnessing enemy troops lining the hilltops.
 The romans would later build two lighthouses along the cliffs for the Roman ships to navigate by.
 One of these lighthouses (called a Pharos) still stands today on the site of Dover Castle.

 The village of Chipping in Lancashire, is home to the building that has been in longest continual use as a shop.
 Now the Chipping Craft Centre, it was first opened as a shop in 1668.

 The village of Chobham, in Surrey, became known for developing Chobham armour during the 1960's.